agentframework/agentframework/README.md

 - [ ] Agent should works in extended classes
 - [x] Remove interceptor for @agent attribute to improve performance
 - [x] Do not add proxy if the agent don't have interceptor
+- [ ] Do not add constructor proxy if the class don't have interceptor

 **Attributes in AgentFramework 0.x**